kitsonk/kv-toolbox/README.md

 Resolves with an array of unique sub keys/prefixes for the provided prefix.

-This is useful when storing keys and values in a hierarchical/tree view, where you are retrieving a list and you want to know all the unique _descendents_ of a key in order to be able to enumerate them.
+This is useful when storing keys and values in a hierarchical/tree view, where you are retrieving a list and you want to know all the unique _descendants_ of a key in order to be able to enumerate them.

 ### `uniqueCount()`